The Need for LGBTQIA+ Mental Health Care

 Public Services Lack Full-Spectrum Mental Health and Addiction Care

-The Solution: An Accredited LGBTQ+ Program for Mental Health and Addiction
+The Solution: An Accredited LGBTQIA+ Program for Mental Health and Addiction

-This gap in care is why we’re creating an LGBTQ+ program that provides science-based medical and psychological care to a group who have been demanding it for years.
-LGBTQ+ people have suffered from second-rate mental health care for too long.
+This gap in care is why we’re creating an LGBTQIA+ program that provides science-based medical and psychological care to a group who have been demanding it for years.
+LGBTQIA+ people have suffered from second-rate mental health care for too long.
 We’re creating programs that have the quality of large-scale facilities, with the discretion and exclusivity of specialized community groups.

-EHN Canada is creating an exclusive program designed specially for LGBTQ+ individuals who need mental health and addiction treatment.
-We’re the first private healthcare provider in Canada to provide a full-service residential addiction and mental health program for LGBTQ+ individuals.
+EHN Canada is creating an exclusive program designed especially for LGBTQIA+ individuals who need mental health and addiction treatment.
+We’re the first private healthcare provider in Canada to provide a full-service residential addiction and mental health program for LGBTQIA+ individuals.
 And we’re going all-in!
-We’re ensuring our counsellors aren’t just allies, but that they’re LGBTQ+ themselves, so that they can relate to patients and understand their experiences.
-We’re also proud to provide LGBTQ+ counselling methods that have been developed by some wonderful social workers at the University of Toronto.
-We want to ensure that this program provides the best service we can to our LGBTQ+ friends.
+We’re ensuring our counsellors aren’t just allies, but that they’re LGBTQIA+ themselves, so that they can relate to patients and understand their experiences.
+We’re also proud to provide LGBTQIA+ counselling methods that have been developed by some wonderful social workers at the University of Toronto.
+We want to ensure that this program provides the best service we can to our LGBTQIA+ friends.

 So our ask to you is this: please, share this news with people you know who need it.
 If your friend or loved one is having problems, or partying too much—let them know about us.
 We know that it can be tough to reach out to someone who needs help.
 But people with mental health and addiction disorders often don’t reach out for help when they need it the most.
 You might save someone’s life.